-Social Radar monitors your local subreddit 24/7 so you can jump into conversations, build community trust, and turn Reddit into your #1 organic growth channel.
+Social Radar monitors the subreddits in your niche 24/7 so you can jump into conversations, build community trust, and turn Reddit into your #1 organic growth channel.

 Post your newsletter link once too many and the community turns on you.
 We've seen it kill new reddit accounts in 3 posts.